akgoode/homebridge-lennox-icomfort/README.md

 # Lennox iComfort Thermostats

 This plugin is designed to support non-homekit supported iComfort Thermostats.
+The existing plugin depends upon all thermostats being configured with zones to work, so I created this using the current TS template and so that it will work with thermostats as individual accessories.
+Down the line I will consider adding more features like zone control.

 The list of currently supported thermostats is:

 - Wifi Thermostat